bSI-InfraRoom/MVD-Infra-Test-Instructions/E2a-TRAS/GL01/Dataset/README.md

 ### Geographic Data

-The table below captures the properties or the Geographic Coordinate Reference System and Projected Coordinate Reference System, usefull for the test case mentioned in the header.
+The table below captures the properties of the Geographic Coordinate Reference System and Projected Coordinate Reference System, used in the test case mentioned in the header.

 <img src="./GeographicData.png" height="500"/>